Map of Roman Empire in the New Testament Bible

 The term is used to describe the Roman state during and after the time of the first emperor, Augustus.

 The Roman Republic, which preceded it, had been weakened and subverted through several civil wars.
 Several events are commonly proposed to mark the transition from Republic to Empire, including Julius Caesar's appointment as perpetual dictator (44 BC), the Battle of Actium (2 September 31 BC), and the Roman Senate's granting to Octavian the honorific Augustus (4 January 27 BC).

 Judaism in Roman Empire

-While Judaism was largely accepted, it was on occasion subject to (mostly) local persecution.
+While Judaism was largely accepted, it was on occasion subject to (mostly) local persecution, such as in Capernaum.
 Until the rebellion in Judea in 66 CE, Jews were generally protected.
 To get around Roman laws banning secret societies and to allow their freedom of worship, Julius Caesar declared Synagogues were colleges.
 Tiberius forbade Judaism in Rome but they quickly returned to their former protected status.
 Claudius expelled Jews from the city however the passage of Suetonius is ambiguous: "Because the Jews at Rome caused continuous disturbances at the instigation of Chrestus he [Claudius] expelled them from the city".
 Chrestus has been identified as another form of Christus; the disturbances may have been related to the arrival of the first Christians, and that the Roman authorities, failing to distinguish between the Jews and the early Christians, simply decided to expel them all.